How to Grow and Care for Christmas Cactus

 Christmas cacti can be attacked by pests and diseases, but healthy plants are unlikely to be a target.

-Your main strategy in preventing both pests and disease is to make sure you don’t overwater your plant, which can lead to rot and make it more susceptible to disease and insect infestations.
+Your main strategy for preventing both pests and disease is to make sure you don’t overwater, which can lead to rot and make it more susceptible to disease and insect infestations.

 Pests